The Journey of Metallica from Death Magnetic to Beyond Magnetic

 The Lulu Project and Beyond Magnetic

 Beyond Magnetic was released on December 13th of 2011.
 This was like to me a release to cover Metallica for releasing Lulu.
 But that wasn't a terrible move because this felt like four songs that could have made disc two of Death Magnetic.
 Beyond Magnetic isn't a bad four track album and I liked it.
 The first track of Hate train is a fast song for Metallica.
-The message to me on Hate Train is anger and hate.
+The message to me on the Hate Train song is anger and hate.
 Just a bullet away is a fast song and has a message of losing it on someone.
 The song of Hell and Back is like that woman you fight with.
 Rebel of Babylon starts a little slow then goes fast with the usual good Metallica heavy riffs.
 Rebel of Babylon is like western song to me.
-Which my favorite out of the 4 is Rebel of Babylon.
+My favorite out of the 4 is Rebel of Babylon.
 All songs have been performed live.
 This period showed that Metallica may have a miss kind of album.
 But Metallica comes back to show why they are one of the kings of metal.

 Closing Thoughts